vyos/vyos-vm-images/README.md

 ## Prepare

-You need to copy the ISO image with VyOS to /tmp/vyos.iso before running ansible-playbook.
-Resulting images also will be located inside /tmp/ directory.
+You can copy the base ISO image with VyOS to ./build/vyos.iso before running ansible-playbook, or specify its location with the iso_local variable.
+The latest rolling build will be downloaded by the playbook.
+Resulting images also will be located inside ./build/ directory.

 ## Supported Platforms